Kin + Carta

-Kin + Carta is an international digital transformation consultancy company with headquarters in London, UK.
+Kin + Carta was an international digital transformation consultancy company with headquarters in London, UK.
 Originally founded in 1964 as printer St Ives, it grew to be the UK's leading print company by the 1980s.
 It shifted focus away from the struggling print industry during the 2010s and rebranded as Kin + Carta in 2018.

 History

 Printing company St Ives was founded in 1964 by Robert Gavron.
 Then a lawyer, he borrowed to purchase a failing publishing company and renamed it after the town where it was located, St Ives, Cambridgeshire.
 The company grew over the next 30 years to become the foremost U.K. commercial printer, acquiring Clays and other rivals along the way.
 It was first listed on the LSE in 1985 and reached a market value of in 1993.

 St Ives expanded into the U.S. with the acquisition of commercial printer A.D.
 Weiss in 1989, and then later into European markets with German direct mail firm Johler Druck.
 In 1993 Gavron retired as company chairman, though he still held considerable interest, and was replaced by Miles Emley.

 In the 21st century St Ives began a serious decline along with the rest of the printing industry due to the rise of digital media, reporting its first loss in 2009.
 It then undertook a large series of acquisitions in the digital technology space, attempting to diversify away from print.
 The first purchase was digital marketing and data company Occam in 2010.
 The 80-staff firm was acquired for about £12 million.